The long, rambling version

 (Periodically updated as whim hits me)

-First thing you should know about me is that I’m a hermit.
+First thing you should understand is that I’m a hermit.
 I like my privacy.
-I live way out back in New Mexico, off the grid.
+I live in the outback of New Mexico, off the grid.
 I like the challenges of my primitive (relatively speaking… after all, I’ve got internet access) lifestyle.

 I’ve hiked all my life.
 I love hiking.
 I don’t need a trail.
 I’m one of those people who can’t get lost.
 I might not know exactly where I am at a given moment but I can always find my way to where I need to go.
 Hiking is a form of meditation for me.